 Lethbridge bases her work with scientific research, contrasting this objective theory with experimental image-making.

-Her book The Meteorite Hunter was shortlisted for the Paris Photo Aperture Foundation First PhotoBook Award.
+The Meteorite Hunter was shortlisted for the Paris Photo Aperture Foundation First PhotoBook Award.

 Lethbridge graduated from the University of Brighton with a masters in photography.

 Previous education included Winchester School of Art and the International Center of Photography in New York.